 How effective is it?

-Out of 100 women each year whose partner has had a vasectomy, less than one may get pregnant.
+Out of 100 women each year whose partner has had a vasectomy, less than one may become pregnant.

 A vasectomy can be done in a medical office or clinic.
 It is an outpatient procedure, so a man can go home the same day.

-- Requires a visit to a clinic or medical office.
+- It requires a visit to a clinic or medical office.

-- Risk of swelling, bruising, and tenderness for a short time after the procedure
+- There is a risk of swelling, bruising, and tenderness for a short time after the procedure.

 - Some men, or their partners, later change their minds and wish they could have a child or additional children.